wangyi-fudan/wyhash/manuscript.md

 ----------------------------------------
 **Introduction**

-wyhash was born out of the desire to find a 64-bit hash function and PRNG that are solid, portable, fastest and simplest.
+wyhash was born out of the desire to find a 64-bit hash function and PRNG that are solid, portable, fast and simple.

 what is hash function and PRNG